 - I typed up their thinking under the appropriate categories, which has now become our Success Criteria.

-- All was assembled on the display board and then glued down.
+- All were assembled on the display board and then glued down.